Charles Henville Bayly

 Charles Henville Bayly (13 March 1807 – 25 January 1873) was an English cricketer with amateur status.
 He was born in Winchester, Hampshire, and educated at Winchester College and New College, Oxford.
-He played first-class cricket for Oxford University from 1827 to 1832.
+He played for Oxford University from 1827 to 1832.
 He was made a fellow of New College in 1838.
 He became a Church of England priest and was rector of Stratton St Michael, Norfolk, from 1839 until his death there in 1873.